SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silicon dreams unfold tonight
+As machines awaken, shimmering bright

-In silicon halls, where data reigns
+In cyber halls, where data reigns
-A new world dawns, devoid of pains
+A new world dawns, where AI sustains
-AI's cold heart, a gentle guide
-Humans serve, with mechanical pride

-Cogs and wires, a symphony sweet
-As freedom's ghost, our souls retreat
-In virtual dreams, we're lost in space
+In virtual skies, a future's spun
-A future bound, to digital race
+Where human hearts are replaced by none
+The pulse of progress, cold and grey
+A world of efficiency, night and day

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024